-Application Process, Selection Criteria, and Scoring: The Seven Criteria of Equal Consideration
+Application Process, Selection Criteria, and Scoring: The Seven Criteria of Equal Consideration (Answering the relative importance of the readiness of projects in the selection process (the scoring), 'Undertaking Projects in a Timely Manner')

 The Nebraska HTF Allocation Plan is designed to ensure that applicants will have the opportunity to compete for funding to address their unmet rental housing needs where economically feasible.
 The following seven selection criteria, all given equal consideration, will be used to determine HTF allocation of funds, and to evaluate and select HTF applications to be awarded HTF dollars.